JYRoy/UNSW-comp6771/Lectures/Week5-2.md

 The ownership of resource is that an owner of a resource is the one who's responsible for correct cleanup of that resource.
 - Take ownership:
+- Shared ownership:

 ## Unique pointer
 std::unique_pointer<T>
 - The unique pointer owns the object
-- When the unique pointer is destructed, the underlying object is too
+- When the unique pointer is destructed, the underlying object is too without new and delete
+- Two unique_pointer can't point to the same object.

 raw pointer (observer)
 - Unique Ptr may have many observers